Chair search underway

 The research foci of the department are:

-- Disease processes - hypertension, diabetes, stroke, autism, pain, and others
+- Pharmacology of disease processes – hypertension, diabetes, stroke, pain, neurological and others

-- Neuroscience - cellular physiology, ion transport, behavior, and volume regulation
+- Disease Mechanisms – cellular physiology, cell signaling, ion transport, volume regulation, behavior and wound healing

 The methods used in these experimental approaches are molecular genetics, gene therapy, mass spectroscopy (proteomics), gene microarray expression, integrative cardiovascular biology, confocal microscopy and a low-level laboratory for the use of dilute chemical agents.